Hotline Phone Numbers

 Sherry and Cathy's Story

-Sherry and Cathy are disabled twin sisters who cannot speak.
+*Sherry and *Cathy are disabled twin sisters who cannot speak.
 It was one of their classmates who spoke up for them when he witnessed another student sexually abusing the defenseless girls on their school bus.
 He bravely told his teacher about what he had seen, and his teacher reported it.
-That is how Sherry, Cathy, and their mother arrived at one of Safe Horizon’s Child Advocacy Centers.
+That is how Sherry, Cathy, and their mother arrived at one of Safe Horizon’s Child Advocacy Centers (CACs).

-Each year, Safe Horizon’s four Child Advocacy Centers handle thousands of cases in which vulnerable children are victims of physical and sexual abuse.
+Each year, Safe Horizon’s Child Advocacy Centers handle thousands of cases in which vulnerable children are victims of extreme physical and sexual abuse.
 It is often a difficult job for our staff to perform, and one of the most difficult parts of our work is the first step of getting a child to talk about what happened.
 Yet Sherry and Cathy could not talk – so our work became even more challenging to give them the help and the healing they needed.